Skip to content

 What is a .wps file?

-A .wps file is a MSWorks text document file.
+A .wps file is an MSWorks text document.
 Microsoft Works text document (WPS) is a word-processing file format created by Microsoft for the Works productivity suite.
 It was used to store letters, reports, simple manuscripts, and other basic documents in Microsoft Works and compatible office applications.
 The format is now considered legacy, and support in modern software is limited; opening files from untrusted sources should still be handled cautiously.

 What are the magic bytes for .wps files?

-The magic bytes for MSWorks text document files are D0 CF 11 E0 A1 B1 1A E1 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for MSWorks text document (.wps) files are D0 CF 11 E0 A1 B1 1A E1 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .wps file?